 The German language doesn’t have silent letters.
-It can be tricky and when translating from German to English, this can be confusing since the English language doesn’t pronounce the e at the end of a word.
+It can be tricky and when translating from German to English; this can be confusing since the English language usually doesn’t pronounce the e at the end of a word.

 Another noticeable difference is capitalization.
 German capitalizes all nouns, without exception.
 To further complicate this, Germans do not capitalize pronouns.

 The word order of the two languages is different.
 English has a Subject-Object-Verb word order.
 German, on the other hand has three-word order features.
 In an independent clause, the primary verb should be the featured second, meaning the subject and the verb will have to be reversed.
 In an independent clause, the past participle should come in last.
 When it’s a dependent clause, the primary verb should be in the last position in the sentence.
 The two languages share a number of cognates.
 However, several cognates have very dissimilar meanings.

 If you know English, you know that pronouns change depending on their function in a sentence.
 Take the words “he,” “his” and “him” for example.
 They are very similar words, but we use them in different situations: “He threw the ball.”
 “The ball hit him in his face.”
 We use different words for the same person because in each sentence, the person has a different function (subject, possessive and object).